Now that you have your Banff itinerary ready, it’s time to get packing.

 Pack a jacket that has a comfort level of -20C.
 If you’re visiting unusually cold places like Johnston Canyon, you will appreciate it immensely.

 All options are great as long as they keep you warm.
-With wearing so many layers in winter, I find that wearing a down jacket is keeping me warm but doesn’t make me feel bulky.
+With wearing so many layers in winter, I find that wearing a down jacket keeps me warm but doesn’t make me feel bulky.

 As mentioned above, a long-sleeve shirt and bottoms made of Merino wool are the best choice.
-You will sweat a lot even in winter,but you won’t get stinky with Merino wool.
+Even in winter, you will sweat a lot, but you won’t get stinky with Merino wool.

 Snow pants/hiking pants

-For hiking, cross country skiing or ice skating in winter, I usually wear a base layer and hiking pants on top.
-However, if it’s around -15C or lower, the base layer with thick snow pants is a much more suitable choice.
+I usually wear a base layer and hiking pants on top for cross-country skiing or ice skating in winter.
+However, if it’s around -15C or lower, the base layer with thick snow pants is much more suitable.

 During winter activities, I find that wearing one layer of sweat-wicking thick winter socks provides enough warmth.

-I usually wear a double-layered hat, and either thin liner gloves for activities like cross country skiing or very warm mittens for hikes and walks.
+I usually wear a double-layered hat and thin-liner gloves for activities like cross-country skiing or very warm mittens for hikes and walks.

 Banff Packing List - Banff in winter from Sulphur Mountain

 Make sure you’re buying a waterproof and insulated pair.
-I wear my hiking boots in summer for multi-day backpacking trips and also in winter on hikes, the only difference is the thickness of my socks.
+I wear my hiking boots in summer for multi-day backpacking trips and in winter on hikes; the only difference is the thickness of my socks.

 You need a backpack for carrying extra layers, thermos, food, and other essential items.